ansible/ansible/docsite/rst/intro_windows.rst

 If you get different hostnames back than the name you originally pinged, speak to your active directory administrator and get them to check that DNS Scavenging is enabled and that DNS and DHCP are updating each other.

+Ensure that the Ansible controller has a properly configured computer account in the domain.

-Check your ansible controller's clock is synchronised with your domain controller.
+Check your Ansible controller's clock is synchronised with your domain controller.
 Kerberos is time sensitive and a little clock drift can cause tickets not be granted.

 Check you are using the real fully qualified domain name for the domain.
 Sometimes domains are commonly known to users by aliases.
 To check this run: